pipeforce/pipeforce.github.io/docs/guides/forms/060_forms-buttons.md

 }
 ```

-Here you can see that the “Yes” button was clicked.
+Here, you can see that the “Yes” button was clicked.

-You can then create a event.listen pipeline to listen for such a submit and react accordingly.
-See section about listening for form submits.
+You can then create a event.listen pipeline to listen for such a submit, and react accordingly.